-When we compared the records definitions of co-creation/co-production, we see that - to a large extent - both are defined similarly.
-In both literature streams citizen are considered as a valuable partner in public service delivery (e.g. Baumer, et al 2011; Cairns, 2013; Bovaird, 2007; Meijer, 2012a).
+When we compared the record definitions of co-creation/co-production, we see that - to a large extent - both are defined similarly.
+In both literature streams, citizen are considered as a valuable partner in public service delivery (e.g. Baumer, Sueyoshi, and Tomlinson 2011; Cairns 2013; Bovaird 2007; Meijer 2011).
 We see some variations in the nature of these partnerships.
-In some cases the creation of sustainable relations between government and citizens is being stressed (e.g. Ryan, 2012); in other cases the joint responsibility of professionals and citizens for public service delivery (e.g. Lelieveldt, et al, 2009) is put forward; while in again other cases simply the involvement of citizens in the process (design, production or delivery) of public service delivery (e.g. Ostrom, 1996) is assessed.
-However, the main difference in the definitions between co-creation and co-production is that, in line with the work of Vargo & Lusch (2004), the co-creation literature puts more emphasis on co-creation as value (e.g. Gebauer et al., 2010).
+In some cases, the creation of sustainable relations between government and citizens is being stressed (e.g. Ryan 2012); in other cases the joint responsibility of professionals and citizens for public service delivery (e.g. Lelieveldt et al. 2009) is put forward; while in again other cases simply the involvement of citizens in the process (design, production or delivery) of public service delivery (e.g. Ostrom 1996) is assessed.
+However, the main difference in the definitions between co-creation and co-production is that, in line with the work of Vargo and Lusch (2004), the co-creation literature puts more emphasis on co-creation as value (e.g. Gebauer, Johnson, and Enquist 2010).

-Furthermore, some authors (19%) did not present a specific definition at all, possibly for two reasons.
+Furthermore, some authors (19 per cent) did not present a specific definition at all, possibly for two reasons.
 First, in some studies, co-creation with citizens was not the main subject of study.
-Some authors present the topic of co-creation merely as a factor to explain policy effectiveness (Cairns, 2013; Fuglsang, 2008).
-Second, the absence of a definition can be related to the practical oriented nature of the study (e.g. Davidsen & Reventlow, 2011), i.e. aimed at the creation of a manual for citizen involvement.
+Some authors present the topic of co-creation merely as a factor to explain policy effectiveness (Cairns 2013; Fuglsang 2008).
+Second, the absence of a definition can be related to the practical oriented nature of the study (e.g. Davidsen and Reventlow 2011), i.e. aimed at the creation of a manual for citizen involvement.